Seed Format

 -

-rm seed.bin # used to bypass cached seed xxd -r -p abc.out seed.bin
+rm seed.bin # Used to bypass cached seed xxd -r -p abc.out seed.bin

 -

-Execute the updated seed with:
+Execute the updated seed

 phink execute seed.bin